 Strengthening the health of Kentucky's workforce is critical to our economic success.
-Kentucky has one of the nation's unhealthiest populations with consistent rankings at or near the top of the list in smoking rates, obesity levels and other indicators of poor health.
-In addition to being a quality-of-life issue, the state's health status has a significant impact on the business community, increasing employers' health care costs and hindering their ability to hire a healthy and productive workforce.
+Kentucky has one of the nation's unhealthiest populations with consistent rankings at or near the top of the list in smoking rates, obesity levels, and other indicators of poor health.
+In addition to being a quality-of-life issue, the state's health status has a significant impact on the business community, harming workforce participation and increasing employers' health care costs, as well as hindering their ability to hire a healthy and productive workforce.
 Nationally, Americans use preventative services at about half the recommended rate.
 Preventing disease before it starts is critical to helping people live longer, healthier lives and keep health care costs down.
 The Chamber encourages employers to implement wellness-based programs that encourage prevention and prompt workers to improve their healthy habits.